 1. Set measurable goals

-Setting measurable goals helps create a vision of who you want to be in the future.
-Having the ability to set goals, and create an actionable plan to achieve those goals, requires commitment, courage and a strong mind.
+People with mental strength set goals to help them create a vision of who they want to be in the future.
+Setting bigger and better goals for the future requires commitment, courage and a strong mind.

-Taking the first step requires courage and strength to believe that you can achieve the goal.
-When you set a goal that is measurable and has a deadline, you become intellectually and emotionally invested in achieving the goal.
+Taking the first step towards your goals requires courage and the mental strength to believe that you can achieve the goal.
+When you set a goal that is measurable and has a deadline, you become invested in achieving the goal.

 Read also: The importance of setting measurable goals